-Low Water and Sewer Rates

-January 8, 2007
+Low Water and Sewer Rates January 8, 2007

-Once again, the City of and sewage rates in/ providers to evalua rates residents p City of is proud to say, based of household, the City has the third lowest water an proved to have the third lowest bill of \$15.38, and sewage bill of \$10.36.
+Once again, the City of and sewage rates in providers to evalua rates residents p City of is proud to say, based on household, the City has the third lowest water an proved to have the third lowest bill of \$15.38, and sewage bill of \$10.36.
 As a result, combined residential water and sewage rates, of the 63 polled.

-The commercial rates were also compared among the same providers, based on 150,000 gallons has the lowest sewage, as well as the lowest combined water and sewage of those polled.
-The average commercial monthly sewage hill is \$222.00, with the combined
+The commercial rates were also compared among the same providers, based on 150,000 gallons has the lowest sewage, as well as the lowest combined water and sewage of those nolled.
+The average commercial monthly sewage hill is \$222.00, with the combined sewage rates in the state."

-"Once again, the [City's] Water

-Department proved to have some of the lowest water and sewage rates in the state."
+"Once again, the [City's] Water Department proved to have some of the lowest water and